d-morrison/IntroStatActivities/_book/08-paired.md

 \vspace{1in}

 17. Use bootstrapping to find a 99% confidence interval for the parameter of interest.
-Fill in the ....
+Fill in the data, number of bootstrap samples, and confidence level.
 Report the confidence interval in interval notation.

 \vspace{1in}